Testing Imprecise Hypotheses: The smooth density model

-To illustrate \zcref{lemma:DensityEquivalence}, we characterize the critical separation for hypotheses \eqref{eq:density_testing} with $p=1$.
-Note that rate-wise, the following equivalence between the critical separation under the Gaussian sequence and the Multinomial holds: Together with \zcref{lemma:DensityEquivalence}, this implies that tolerant testing under the $L_1$ norm is equally hard in the density and Gaussian white noise models.
+To illustrate Lemma \ref{lemma:DensityEquivalence}, we characterize the critical separation for hypotheses \eqref{eq:density_testing} with $p=1$.
+Note that rate-wise, the following equivalence between the critical separation under the Gaussian sequence, see Theorem \ref{thm:gaussian_testing_l1}, and the Multinomial, see \eqref{eq:critical_separation_multinomial_l1}, holds: Together with Lemma \ref{lemma:DensityEquivalence}, this implies that tolerant testing under the $L_1$ norm is equally hard in the density and Gaussian white noise models.

 \begin{corollary} The critical separation for hypotheses \eqref{eq:density_testing} with $p=1$ is characterized, up to polylogarithmic factors, by

 \end{corollary}

 Usually, equivalence between density and Gaussian white noise models is established by proving that the Le Cam deficiency between the models vanishes asymptotically under the assumption that the density is uniformly lower bounded \citep{nussbaumAsymptoticEquivalenceDensity1996,carterDeficiencyDistanceMultinomial2002,mariucciCamTheoryComparison2016,rayCamDistanceDensity2018a}.
 However, the equivalence \eqref{eq:equivalence_s_1} does not require a lower bound on the density.
 This is because, proving that the Le Cam deficiency vanishes is a stronger requirement that implies the indistinguishability of the models under any divergence measure, while \eqref{eq:equivalence_s_1} only makes a claim regarding distinguishability under the $L_1$ distance.